treydock/puppet-module-kernel/README.md

 #####`grub_class`

 The class to be used to manage GRUB.
-This parameter is not intended to be set and is considered private.
+Default for EL6 is `grub` and default for EL7 is `grub2` (not yet implemented).
+The `grubby` class is also available.

 ## Limitations